 - Changes in bowel movements

 Screening Is Necessary

-Since symptoms may be similar to other digestive issues and often there are absolutely no signs at the early stages of colon cancer, regular screening is absolutely necessary.
-With early detection your chances of effective care resulting in curing your cancer is 80 percent or more.
-Once your symptoms develop, your chances are only 50 percent, less in late stages of cancer.
-At stage 4, when the cancer has spread to other organs, treatment becomes increasingly difficult.
+Since symptoms may be similar to other digestive issues and often there are absolutely no signs at the early stages of colon cancer, regular screening is necessary.
+With early detection, your chances of adequate care during your cancer are 80 percent or more.
+Once your symptoms develop, your chances are only 50 percent, less in the late stages of cancer.
+At stage 4, when cancer has spread to other organs, treatment becomes increasingly difficult.
 (1)

 Should You Get Screened?